A Survey on Data Augmentation in Large Model Era: Background

 A distinct characteristic of LLMs is their 'knowledge emergence' ability \citep{wei2022emergent}, absent in smaller models but present in larger ones~\citep{brown2020language,wei2021finetuned,wei2022chain}.
 This ability manifests in scenarios like few-shot prompting \citep{brown2020language}, where LLMs generate desired outputs with minimal demonstrations and natural language instructions, without further training.
 Instruction tuning \citep{wei2021finetuned} enhances LLMs' task adaptability by fine-tuning on a mix of tasks presented as instructions.
 Chain-of-thought (CoT) prompting \citep{wei2022chain}, an advanced strategy, involves incorporating intermediate reasoning steps into prompts to improve LLM performance in complex reasoning tasks.

-Overall, the development of LLMs has revolutionized the NLP field and has great potential to drive the development of other fields.
-As a result, it is highly probable that LLMs will remain a focus for research and development in the foreseeable future. \tablename~\ref{table-1} provides a brief comparison of traditional statistical models, neural language models, PLMs and LLMs. \figurename~\ref{llm-paper} shows the trend in the number of publications on LLMs in recent years.

 The development of LLMs has not only revolutionized the field of NLP but also holds significant potential for other disciplines.
-Consequently, LLMs are likely to remain a central focus of research and development. \tablename~\ref{table-1} offers a concise comparison of traditional statistical models, neural language models, PLMs, and LLMs, while \figurename~\ref{llm-paper} depicts the recent trend in LLM-related publications.
+Consequently, LLMs are likely to remain a central focus of research and development. \tablename~\ref{table-1} offers a concise comparison of traditional statistical models, neural language models, PLMs, and LLMs.